Best Work-At-Home Jobs from a Guy Who Works At Home

 It’s a safe bet that you’ve already bought or sold something on at least one of those sites in the last 12 months.

-Anything from ordering books on Amazon, to selling old exercise equipment on Craigslist, or even listing inflatable unicorn horns for cats on eBay.
+That can range from ordering stuff on Amazon, to selling old or used items on Craigslist, or even listing inflatable unicorn horns for cats on eBay.

 (Mr. Whiskerson is PISSED.)

 So what’s the point?

 Speaking of dropshipping, check out this helpful video for an excellent primer:

 Dropshipping is an ecommerce business model which allows you to sell physical products online without stocking inventory or dealing with shipping.